OAID/Tengine/doc/operator_dev.md

 Please refer to: [operator/include/operator/relu.hpp](../operator/include/operator/relu.hpp) and [operator/operator/relu.cpp](../operator/operator/relu.cpp) for more information.

 ### 2. Operator with Parameter
 First, a separate parameter definition file should be created.
-In order to faciliate the parameter parsing, it is suggested to define the parameter structure following the example below:
+In order to facilitate the parameter parsing, it is suggested to define the parameter structure following the example below:
 ```c++
 struct ConvParam {